-- Town Manager;

-- Town Comptroller (by approving the Town Manager's appointment);

-- Select Board staff, including the Board Administrator
+- · Town Manager; - Town Comptroller (by approving the Town Manager's appointment); - Select Board staff, including the Board Administrator

-- Zoning Board of Appeals Administrator; and

-- Parking Clerk.

 A current job description for each of the above positions is annexed to the Handbook in Appendix Section A-1.
 While the hiring and supervision of all Board appointed Town employees is firmly vested within the Board, the Select Board as a body should utilize the professional expertise and resources of the Town Human Resources Director.